The Miracle of the Bells: Production

-The film was put into production at the same time that Ingrid Bergman was filming her own Technicolor Joan of Arc, which was also released by RKO in 1948.
-Ironically, the very expensive Bergman film, although much more highly regarded today, was not a success upon release, unlike the fictional Joan of Arc film depicted in The Miracle of the Bells.

 Several exterior scenes were shot on location in Glen Lyon, Pennsylvania, the mining town on which the fictional Coaltown of the novel and film was based.
 Many of the extras in the film were actual miners working for the Glen-Alden Coal Company.

 Release

 The film encountered distribution difficulties in England because of a boycott against the films of Ben Hecht.
 Hecht had made derogatory comments about the presence of Britain in Palestine.

-The premiere for the film was unique.
-It took place on Friday, March 26, 1948 at the then "Park Theater" on Brownsville Road in the little Coal Mining town of Library, Pennsylvania.
-Although the movie was not filmed in Library, the town was chosen to host the premiere because it "most resembled a typical American mining community, like the one portrayed in the movie."
+The premiere for the film took place on Friday, March 26, 1948 at the then "Park Theater" on Brownsville Road in the coal mining town of Library, Pennsylvania.
+The town was chosen to host the premiere because it "most resembled a typical American mining community, like the one portrayed in the movie."
 Accompanying the premiere, a large motorcade escorted movie stars Charles Coburn, Ruth Warrick and Leo Carrillo into the town of Library.
 The stars visited the War Memorial just down the road from the theater, where they addressed the enormous crowd of locals who showed up for the pomp and celebration.
-The theater is still standing today, and over the years has been converted for other uses, such as a Dance Studio and a Boxing Gym.